-- 1. On Machine B, create a J2EE application (EAR) including your web application and fujitsu-ibpm-engine-model-ejb.jar as follows: - a) Create a new folder, for example, My Application on your computer, and copy the following files/folders to it: - your application WAR file (for example myapp.war) - fujitsu-ibpm-engine-model-ejb.jar from IBPM Server installation directory, which is <IBPMServer_Installation_Directory>\client\lib\ - the META-INF folder which contains the deployment descriptor for your J2EE application - b) Specify fujitsu-ibpm-engine-model-ejb.jar as a module in your application deployment descriptor (application.xml).
+- 1. On Machine B, create a J2EE application (EAR) including your web application and fujitsu-ibpm-engine-model-ejb.jar as follows: - a) Create a new folder, for example, My Application on your computer, and copy the following files/folders to it: - your application WAR file (for example myapp.war) - fujitsu-ibpm-engine-model-ejb.jar from <engine directory>\client\lib on machine A. - the META-INF folder which contains the deployment descriptor for your J2EE application - b) Specify fujitsu-ibpm-engine-model-ejb.jar as a module in your application deployment descriptor (application.xml).
 For example,